saylesss88/nix-blog/content/blog/using_overlays_to_add_packages.md

         - [Adding the overlay to your configuration](#adding-the-overlay-to-your-configuration)
   - [Installing Pokego](#installing-pokego) - [Another Overlay Example](#another-overlay-example)
   <!--toc:end-->

+# Using Overlays to add Packages that aren't in Nixpkgs

 It is very common to use overlays in Nix to install packages that aren't available in the standard Nixpkgs repository.